-[Regulation 18 amended in Gazette 5 Nov 2010 p.
+[Regulation 18 amended: Gazette 5 Nov 2010 p.
 5572.]

 19. Details of breaches of discipline prescribed (Act s.
 86(1)(b))

 (1) For the purposes of section 86(1)(b) of the Act, as continued under Schedule 8 clause 2(1) of the Act, the prescribed details of the alleged breach of discipline are a written description of the breach of discipline with which the respondent is charged framed in such a manner and with such particulars of —